-GS 699 Continuing Registration (CR) for Graduate Study - 1 credit hr.
-This course is intended for students who have completed course requirements for their graduate degree to meet the continuous enrollment policy.
-There is no limit on the number of times a student can enroll.
-Continuing Registration (CR) students will be charged a CR fee of \$25 per term.
-Students completing the course will receive the final grade of "NA" which will not count toward student's graduation or GPA.
-Also, GR 699 cannot be used to meet credit requirements for the purposes of financial aid awards.
+GST 699 Continuing Registration (CR) for Graduate Study - 0 credit hr.
+This course is intended for students who have completed course requirements or thesis and dissertation credit hour requirements for their graduate program but need to meet the continuous enrolment policy.
+There is no limit on the number of times a student can enrol.
 Prerequisites: graduate standing.